 Advancing Cornell Career Experiences for Science Students (ACCESS)

-The ACCESS Summer Internship Program at Weill Cornell Graduate School of Medical Sciences will run an in-person program from June 3rd to August 2nd, 2024.
-While we are excited to welcome students to campus over the summer, the safety and security of the WCGS community is our highest priority and we may need to adjust to a virtual format due to COVID-19 pandemic and adherence to state and federal guidelines.
+The ACCESS Summer Internship Program at Weill Cornell Graduate School of Medical Sciences will run an in-person program from June 2nd to August 1st, 2025.
+While we are excited to welcome students to campus over the summer, the safety and security of the WCGS community is our highest priority.
 Any changes to the program’s format will be communicated to our applicants via email.

 The program is designed for undergraduate students to enhance their understanding of modern biology and medical research.
 Interns gain hands-on experience in a biomedical research laboratory and are encouraged to apply to PhD programs.
 Selected students are placed in laboratories at the Weill Cornell Medicine or the Sloan Kettering Institute under the mentorship of experienced faculty members.